denini08/denini08.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: PhD Student at CIn UFPE.
+Assistant Professor at UPE.

 profile:
   align: right